Keychain-Inc/conjure_bsc/README.md

 This repo will be built upon using the Next.js Framework for building the Dapp It will also cover a dedicated /contracts folder where all the Solidity sources and libraries will be held.

+# Setup

+The 2 Solidity Files which act as the Factory Contracts for all assets have been deployed to BSC Mainnet.

+This repository is also a Next Js Framework which is hosted on Netlify and communicates with the smart contracts via ethers.js